This section of the website is for UK Healthcare Professionals only.

 Efficacy

-The IQIRVO effect: now you can offer 13x more patients a cholestasis response with IQIRVO + UDCA vs treatment with placebo + UDCA*1,2
+The IQIRVO effect: you can offer 13x more patients a cholestasis response with IQIRVO + UDCA vs treatment with placebo + UDCA*1,2

 Cholestasis response was analysed across patient subgroups3